 A guided, multi-disciplinary, scholarly project beginning with a theoretical framework and comprehensive literature review, proceeding through an implementation phase, and concluding with an analytical outcome measurement.
 The paper/project is supported by the integration of principles from the disciplines of education and nursing.
 The final paper will be presented in a professional conference setting.
 The student works with a capstone advisor(s) and a seminar component is included.
 Course is taken in the final 12 credits of the MSN Program.

 OCCUPATIONAL THERAPY COURSES

-OT 507 Fundamentals of Occupational Therapy (3 credits)
+OT 500: Current Best Practices in Occupational Therapy (3 credits)